-Oxleas Woods is a large and ancient area of woodland in South East London.
+Oxleas Woods is a large and ancient area of woodland in South East London great for weekend walks.
 It spans over 72 hectares and areas of it are estimated to be at least 8000 years old.
 The name comes from the old Saxon word “oxleas” which means “A pasture for oxen”, and that was most probably one of the many uses for this land in its long history.

 Another interesting nearby feature is the Severndroog Castle.
 This castle is a folly, meaning it is a structure built simply for decorative purposes.
 The castle was built in 1784 as a memorial to William James of the East India Company by his widow.
 It commemorates his daring capture of the pirate fortress of Severndroog on the Malabar Coast of India in 1755.